Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 The F-14 can carry the AIM-7E, AIM-7F and AIM-7M on four dedicated recesses on the aircraft fuselage and one each on the glove pylons.

-Apart from the various improvements to the missile range, seeker and warhead, the major difference between the different versions is that the AIM-7E is only capable of being guided via continous-wave (CW) illumination while the AIM-7F and AIM-7M can also be guided via pulse doppler illumination in addition to CW.
+Apart from the various improvements to the missile range, seeker and warhead, the major difference between the different versions is that the AIM-7F and newer missiles can also be guided via pulse doppler illumination in addition to CW as opposed to only CW.

 Missile Preparation